Sign In Forgot Password

 Matthew Adler (he/him)

-Matt has been part of the Kol Ami community for six years and a board member for one.
+Matt has been part of the Kol Ami community for eight years and a board member for five.
 Matt's family joined Kol Ami when it was time to start Sunday School.
 Matt is a native Angeleno and went to school at Pitzer College.
 He works in the insurance industry and has done so almost long enough that his first job was at Lloyds when it was just a coffee house.
 He currently works for AXA XL Insurance as a Large Loss Specialist.
-Matt is also on the board of the Westside JCC.
+Matt is also on the board of The J LA.

 B. Daniel Blatt (he/him)